ChaoHuang-CH/ChaoHuang-CH.github.io/index.md

 Advised by Prof. Jie Tian, in the [Institute of Automation, Chinese Academy of Science][Institute of Automation, Chinese Academy of Science] he received Master degree in 2019 July.
 Chao Huang graduated and received his Bacheloe's degree, China, at 2016 July.

 <h1> Recent News </h1>
+<h3>[paper acceptance] 2021.06:</h3> my latest research of using a novel Synthesized Trust Learning (STL) method was developed to model human trust in the collaboration.
+STL explores two aspects of human trust (trust level and trust preference), meanwhile accelerates the convergence speed by integrating active learning to reduce human workload.
+The paper has been accepted by the prestigious robotics conference ROMAN2021.
+<h3>[paper acceptance] 2021.05:</h3> my latest research of using attention-transfer for repairing human-trust in human robot collaboration has been accepted by the 2021 17th IEEE International Conference on Automation Science and Engineering (CASE).
 <h3>[paper acceptance] 2020.06:</h3> my latest research of using attention for human-multi UAV teaming in natural disaster rescue has been accepted by the prestigious robotics conference RSS2020 as workshop papers.
-<h3>[paper acceptance] 2021.05:</h3> my latest research of using attention-transfer for repairing human-trust in human robot collaboration has been accepted by the 2021 17th IEEE International Conference on Automation Science and Engineering (CASE).

 [Cognitive Robotics and AI lab]: https://ruiliurobotics.weebly.com
 [Prof. Rui Liu]: https://scholar.google.com/citations?user=wAEi6FUAAAAJ&hl=en&authuser=1